Benefits of the in-app subscription model

 Supporting Publishers and Developers

 Finally, users that subscribe support the publisher directly in a number of ways.
-The main one though is that the developers can better predict their revenue, and as a result, they can better plan the future development of the application.
+The main one though is that the developers can better predict their revenue from existing users, and as a result, they can better plan the future development of the application.
 Isn’t it fair to pay for a service you like, and that you find valuable?

 Downside To In-App Subscriptions